MatYouKy/task-table/README.md

 ![search-funcion](https://user-images.githubusercontent.com/76663651/157537447-a2304483-3e67-433c-abf2-6255cba910a3.png)

 ### First
-You need to replace the url in APP.tsx with your endpoint.
+You need to replace the url in App.tsx with your endpoint.

 ### Next
 In the project directory, you can run: